peterbenoit/AutoClearExtension/docs/prompt.prompt.md

 -   Keep the body of DOMContentLoaded to a minimum, ideally just a few lines
 -   Avoid deep nesting or wrapping entire files in event listeners
 -   When a function exceeds 40 lines or handles multiple concerns, split it
+-   Use JSDoc for all public functions and classes

 ### TECHNICAL CONSTRAINTS